A Homeowner’s Guide to Shower Valves, Cartridges & Trim Kits

 |---|---|---|

-| Temperature Control | Responds to pressure changes; basic control | Maintains exact set temperature |
+| Temperature Control | Responds to pressure changes; basic control | Maintains an exact set temperature |

 | Performance Consistency | May fluctuate a few degrees with pressure changes | Highly stable even with pressure and flow changes |